 Platform and Integration

 Both vendors offer developer platforms based on industry-standard JavaScript for customers and partners who wish to develop their own customizations, functionality, and applications.
 Both also provide integrated development environments (IDEs) and APIs to connect other applications to their platforms.
-However, Sage Intacct is starting to charge for API calls, while NetSuite does not charge per call or for the total number of API calls made.
+However, Sage Intacct charges for API calls, while NetSuite does not charge per call or for the total number of API calls made.

 NetSuite’s platform API options give developers and partners flexibility so they can build powerful business applications called SuiteApps that enhance the ERP solution’s capabilities.